Molebogeng-Rantho/Molebogeng-Rantho/README.md

 - 👋 Hi, I’m @Molebogeng-Rantho
-- 👀 I’m interested in Automation Testing
+- 👀 I’m interested in Automation Testing and API testing
-- 🌱 I’m currently working on Selenium webdriver projects
+- 🌱 I’m currently working on Selenium webdriver projects and API testing
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : on email ranthomn@gmail.com and phone on 0799880433